d8adrvn/smart_sprinkler/README.md

 1. Order the hardware
 2. Add SmartThings hub to your home network, download app to your iPhone
 3. Obtain a Maker/Developer account for SmartThings (graph.api.smartthings.com)
 4. Assemble the Arduino controller, ThingShield and 8 Channel Relay.
-Load Arduino code to the Arduino
+5. Download the Arduino developer environment and import the irrigation controller sketch as well as the required libraries for SmartThings and the Timer library.
-5. Add Arduino to your SmartThings hub using your iPhone app
+6. Add Arduino to your SmartThings hub using your iPhone app
-6. Go to graph.api.smartthings.com
+7. Go to graph.api.smartthings.com
   1. On My Device Types, create a new device type and paste in the device type code.
 Save & Publish
   2. On My SmartApps, create a new Smart App and paste in the smart app code.
 Save & Publish
-7. Go to My Devices, select the Arduino and edit the Device Type and select the Irrigation Controller device type (6.i.)
+8. Go to My Devices, select the Arduino and edit the Device Type and select the Irrigation Controller device type (7.i.)
-8. Test out system
+9. Test out system
-9. Wire the Arduino to your irrigation system
+10. Wire the Arduino to your irrigation system

-10. You now have a smarter lawn!
+You now have a smarter lawn!

 ## The Hardware